Start Printed Page 40455

 II.
 Background Information and Regulatory History

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be impracticable and against the public interest because immediate action is needed to respond to the potential safety hazards associated with the fireworks display.
+Delaying the effective date of this rule would be contrary to public interest because immediate action is necessary to protect persons, vessels, and the marine environment from the potential hazards associated with the fireworks display.

 III.
 Legal Authority and Need for Rule

-The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034 (previously 33 U.S.C.
-1231).
-The Captain of the Port Sector New Orleans (COTP) has determined that a temporary safety zone is necessary to provide for the safety of life and vessels transiting the area where the fireworks will be launched.
-The fireworks display is scheduled to take place at 9:15 p.m. on June 20, 2019, in the navigable waters of the Lower Mississippi River at New Orleans, LA.
-The purpose of this rule is to ensure safety of vessels and the navigable waters in the safety zone before, during, and after the scheduled event.
+The Coast Guard is issuing this rule under authority in 33 U.S.C.
+1231.
+The Captain of the Port Sector New Orleans (COTP) has determined that potential hazards associated with the fireworks to be used in this August 25, 2018 display will be a safety concern for anyone within a one-mile section of the river.
+The purpose of this rule is to ensure safety of vessels on the navigable waters in the safety zone before, during, and after the fireworks display.

 IV.
 Discussion of Comments, Changes, and the Rule

-As noted above, we received no comments on our NPRM published April 19, 2019.
-There is only one minor change in the regulatory text of this rule from the proposed rule in the NPRM, in which the new event start time has changed from 9:30 p.m. to 8:45 p.m. and the end time from 10:30 p.m. to 9:45 p.m. on June 20, 2019.
+As noted above, we received no comments on our NPRM published on May 14, 2018.
+There are no changes in the regulatory text of this rule from the proposed rule in the NPRM.

 V. Regulatory Analyses